osamaqarem/reactnative-fastlane-appcenter/README.md

 ## Environment Variables

-If you don't provide environment variables, you will be prompted to enter them when you run the commands. **You must specify the apk/ipa file paths with respect to the root project directory, though.
-Else the commands will fail with some variant of:**
+If you don't provide environment variables, you will be prompted to enter them when you run the commands.
+You must specify the apk/ipa file paths with respect to the root project directory **and not with respect to the fastfile location.** Else the commands will fail with some variant of:

 `[!]
 Couldn't find build file at path ''`